-3. A third option is to request and print a set of backup passcodes from the enrollment application and use them for logging in.
-You will need to print them or save them to a file on your computer and refer to them when logging in during your travel.
-NOTE: You will not be able to access the device enrollment application remotely, so you need to use this option prior to your travel.
+If you know you won't have access to cellular or wireless service while traveling, generate a list of backup codes from the Two-Step Login account page before you leave.
+Print them or save them to a file on your computer and refer to them when logging in during your travel.
+NOTE: You will not be able to access the Two-Step Login account page remotely, so you need to use this option prior to your travel.
 If you do not intend to take a phone with you while traveling, this is the option to use.

 1. Log into the Account Center.

 2. Look for “Backup Codes” on the main Two-Step Login with Duo page.
 Click “Generate Codes.”

 3. Confirm you want to generate a new set of codes (it will invalidate any previous set).

 4. You’ll see a set of 10 codes.
 Screenshot, copy, or write down the codes.

 5. Click “Cancel” when finished or “Generate Codes” to create a new set.